szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``RAG limit``: Only if the option 'Use history in RAG query' is enabled.
 Specify the limit of how many recent entries in the conversation will be used when generating a query for RAG.
 0 = no limit.
 Default: 3.

-* ``Directory for file downloads``: Chooses the subdirectory under the active runtime ``data`` directory where files downloaded by PyGPT tools and integrations are saved.
-For a project with a custom data workdir, the subdirectory is created below that project directory; otherwise it is relative to the shared profile ``data`` directory.
-Default: ``download``.

 Chats
 ~~~~~

+List
+^^^^

-* ``Conversations per load (0 = all)``: Number of conversations loaded at a time in the conversation list.
-When you scroll to the bottom of the list, the next batch is loaded automatically.
-Set to 0 to load all conversations at once.
+* ``Conversations shown in the list``: Number of conversations shown at a time in the conversation list.
+When you scroll to the bottom, the next batch is shown automatically.
+Set to ``0`` to show all conversations at once.
 Default: 1000.

-* ``Model used for auto-summary``: Selects the model that generates automatic conversation summaries/titles used in the context list.
+* ``Model used for auto-summary``: Selects the model that generates automatic conversation summaries/titles used in the conversation list.
 This model is called separately from the active chat model when auto-summary is enabled.
 Default: ``gpt-4o-mini``.

 * ``Automatic conversation summary``: Automatically generates a short summary/title for the conversation list instead of relying only on the first message.
 The model is selected by ``Model used for auto-summary``.
 Default: True.

-* ``Show projects at the top of the context list``: Keeps project containers grouped before ordinary conversations in the left context list.
+* ``Show projects at the top of the conversation list``: Keeps project containers grouped before ordinary conversations in the left conversation list.
 Disable it to let projects follow the normal list ordering.
 Default: True.

 * ``Show date separators in the context list``: Groups ordinary conversations under relative age/date headers in the context list, making older items easier to scan.
 Disable it to display a continuous list without those separators.
 Default: True.

 * ``Show date separators in projects in the context list``: Groups conversations inside each project under relative age/date headers.
-Disable it if project contents should be shown as one uninterrupted list.
-Default: True.
+Default: False.

 * ``Show date separators in pinned items in the context list``: Adds relative age/date headers within the pinned-conversations area.
-It is disabled by default so pinned items remain a compact continuous group.
 Default: False.

-* ``Use context (memory)``: Includes previous messages from the current conversation when building new model requests, allowing the model to follow the ongoing dialogue.
-Disable it to send each new interaction without prior conversational context.
+* ``Search conversation content as well as titles``: Extends conversation-list search from titles/metadata to the text of stored messages.
+This finds more matches but can require more work on large histories.
 Default: True.

-* ``Lock incompatible modes``: Prevents an existing conversation from being reused when you switch to a mode whose context format is incompatible with it.
-PyGPT creates a new context instead, avoiding mixed-mode history that a provider or mode cannot correctly consume.
+Render
+^^^^^^

+* ``Show RAG sources``: Appends source nodes/documents returned by RAG retrieval to the rendered answer when source metadata is available.
 Default: True.

-* ``Search conversation content as well as titles``: Extends context-list search from conversation titles/metadata to the text of stored messages.
-This finds more matches but can require more work on large histories.
+* ``Show Code Interpreter output``: Displays execution results returned by provider-side Code Interpreter tools as part of the conversation.
 Default: True.

-* ``Show RAG sources``: Appends the source nodes/documents returned by RAG retrieval to the rendered answer when source metadata is available.
-The current retrieval implementation may use LlamaIndex internally.
-Source display is not available on every streamed-response path, so it may appear only after non-streamed retrieval responses.
+* ``Show reasoning in real-time``: Requests and displays reasoning/thinking content exposed by supported models while a response is streaming.
+When disabled, PyGPT does not request or collect real-time reasoning through the supported reasoning path.
+Default: False.

+* ``Hide reasoning after response``: Collapses/hides the live reasoning panel when the normal answer begins/finishes according to the active renderer flow.
 Default: True.

-* ``Show Code Interpreter output``: Displays the execution results returned by provider-side Code Interpreter tools as part of the conversation.
-Disable it if you want the tool to run but do not want its raw/auxiliary output rendered in chat.
+* ``Use extra context output``: Renders the human-readable/plain-text part of tool or command results in addition to their structured JSON payload when both forms are available.
 Default: True.

-* ``Show reasoning in real-time``: Displays reasoning/thinking content exposed by supported models while a response is streaming.
-It affects only what PyGPT renders in the UI; providers that do not expose reasoning have nothing to show.
+Options
+^^^^^^^

+* ``Use context (memory)``: Includes previous messages from the current conversation when building new model requests, allowing the model to follow the ongoing dialogue.
+Disable it to send each new interaction without prior conversational context.
 Default: True.

-* ``Hide reasoning after response``: Collapses/hides the live reasoning panel as soon as ordinary answer tokens begin arriving.
-Disable it if you want exposed model reasoning to remain visible until the complete response finishes.
+* ``Lock incompatible modes``: Prevents an existing conversation from being reused when you switch to a mode whose context format is incompatible with it.
+PyGPT creates a new context instead.
 Default: True.

-* ``Use extra context output``: Renders the human-readable/plain-text part of tool or command results in addition to their structured JSON payload when both forms are available.
-Disable it if you prefer to see only the structured tool output.
-Default: True.

 * ``Open URLs in built-in browser``: Opens clicked links inside PyGPT's built-in Chromium browser rather than handing them to the operating system's default browser.
-Disable it to use your normal external browser.
 Default: False.

 Remote tools
 ~~~~~~~~~~~~